Lead Opinion

 Finally, the majority concedes that this type of materiality was derived from the notice cases, but concludes that it is appropriate to include it within a sufficiency analysis based on Jackson v.
 Virginia.
 I read Jackson more narrowly.
 As I read it, Jackson merely holds that due process requires that the State prove a person guilty beyond a reasonable doubt, and that a reviewing court should assess whether any rational trier of fact could find all the elements of the offense beyond a reasonable doubt.
 Although Jackson mentions notice as another one of the guarantees of due process, I do not read Jackson to require or even encourage courts to analyze sufficiency claims by considering whether the defendant received notice.

 I would hold that notice claims and sufficiency claims are different.
-I would hold that the word “variance” is just a word-it does not control the claim an appellant makes-and that courts should look beyond semantics.
+I would hold that the word “variance” is just a word — it does not control the claim an appellant makes — and that courts should look beyond semantics.
 If an appellant argues he was denied notice of the charge against him, the court should consider whether that is so, and if so, whether he was surprised at trial.
 If an appellant argues the evidence was insufficient, the court should consider whether that is so without regard to any surprise or lack of notice.
 Whether the appellant or the State uses the word “variance” within its argument should have no affect on how the claim is analyzed.

 This holding would not require the overruling of any caselaw, in the sense that any of our previous variance cases were wrongly decided.
 Those cases which melded the sufficiency and notice analyses may very well have reached the same result under a strict sufficiency or notice analysis.
-But we should clarify the law now-sufficiency and notice are wholly different claims, to be resolved independently of one another.
+But we should clarify the law now — sufficiency and notice are wholly different claims, to be resolved independently of one another.
 We should disavow the reasoning of our past cases that have combined the two.

 II.

-As the majority recognizes, the rule that language in an indictment that is descriptive of an element of the offense must be
+As the majority recognizes, the rule that language in an indictment that is descriptive of an element of the offense must be proved even though needlessly alleged conflicts with the rationale in Malik.
+Under Malik, a judgment of acquittal should be reserved for those instances in which there is an “actual failure in the State’s proof of the crime.”

 This case presents the obvious problem.
-There was no actual failure in the State‘s proof of the crime.
+There was no actual failure in the State’s proof of the crime.
 The State proved theft of a go-cart.
 Indeed, Gollihar admitted taking the go-cart.
 The only issue at trial was whether he had consent, and the jury resolved that issue against him.
 There was no doubt at trial that a go-cart was taken.
-The fact that the State unnecessarily alleged the serial number of the go-cart, and the proof at trial showed a different serial number, should not render the evidence insufficient to convict under Malik.
+The fact that the State unnecessarily alleged the sei'ial number of the go-cart, and the proof at trial showed a different serial number, should not render the evidence insufficient to convict under Ma-lik.

 I agree with the majority that Malik implicitly overruled Ortega and Burrell.
-The serial number of the go-cart was surplusage: descriptive of an element of the offense, but needlessly alleged.
+The serial number of the go-cart was sur-plusage: descriptive of an element of the offense, but needlessly alleged.
 It need not have been proved by the State.
 It should not be included in the hypothetically correct jury charge.
 The evidence was

 III.